 - When hot, sear all sides of your meat.
 Place seared meat quarters into the crock pot.

-- Pour beef broth over the meat, filling the crock pot.
+- Pour chicken broth over the meat, filling the crock pot.

 - Submerge as much of the pot roast as you can.